jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 });
 ```

-Now, we can just call that filter in our templatesand pass it a `locale` parameter.
-Note that, since we set the locale to "en" by default, we can use our filter without a locale parameter for our purely numeric dates.
+Now, we can just call that filter in our templates and pass it a `locale` parameter.
+Note that, since we set the locale to "en" by default, we can use our filter without a `locale` parameter for our purely numeric dates.
 Here is a small example.

 ```twig
 {% raw %}